Direct Line: (214) 888-4852

 B.S. in Business Administration, 2009, summa cum laude

 Warren McCarty is an associate at the firm.
-His practice focuses on patent litigation, but also includes other areas of intellectual property and commercial litigation.
-Mr. McCarty represents companies of all sizes with technologies including telecommunications and computer networking, digital audio systems, data security and enterprise software.
+His practice focuses on patent litigation.
+Mr. McCarty has represented companies of all sizes with patented technologies covering semiconductor packaging, telecommunications and computer networking, digital audio systems, and enterprise software.

-He is licensed to practice before the U.S. District Courts for the Northern and Eastern Districts of Texas.
+He is admitted to practice before the U.S. District Courts for the Northern and Eastern Districts of Texas, as well as the Court of Appeals for the Federal Circuit.

 - Smartflash LLC v.
 Apple, Inc. et al. and Smartflash LLC v.
 Samsung Electronics Co.
 Ltd. Warren represents Smartflash in its patent infringement actions involving Smartflash’s data storage and access system patents.
 In February 2015, a jury awarded Smartflash $532,900,000 in its verdict and found that Apple’s infringement was willful.
 A jury trial versus Samsung and HTC related to Google Play is scheduled for late 2015.